 Registration is open for the joint MSQC ASPIRE meeting on April 28, 2017 at Schoolcraft College.
-Click here for a draft agenda and registration details.

 A reminder to MSQC sites that 2017 Quality Improvement Initiatives must be declared by Monday 6 February.
 More details and the declaration form can be found here:

 MSQCs Winter 2017 newsletter has been sent to members, partners and friends:

 The 2017 MSQC Conference will be at Boyne Mountain Resort in October 2017.

 Find out more here: http://msqc.org/conference